Onimusha 2: Samurai's Destiny: Gameplay

 Shortly into the game, Jubei gains the ability to absorb the souls of defeated Genma.
 Jubei can attract any orbs in the vicinity and draw them into his hand, provided that he is standing close enough.
 Demons Souls are differentiated by the color of the orb: the most common type, red orbs, act as experience points which can be spent to improve Jubei's weapons and armor.
 Yellow orbs will restore a character's health.
 Blue orbs recharge magic ability.
 The rarest variety is the purple orb temporarily powers up Jubei into an "Onimusha", increasing his attack damage and becoming invincible.
+Unlike the red, blue, and yellow orbs, the players do not necessary need to kill an enemy for the purple orbs to show, as purple orbs sometimes come out as they hit the enemies with weapons or kicks.
+Unlike Onimusha 3 (which allows the players to transform into an Onimusha at the push of a button after getting 5 purple souls), Jubei cannot transform into an Onimusha as he likes, and will automatically transform into an Onimusha whenever he has 5 orbs (whether the player wants to transform or not).
+This was changed in the 2025 remaster of the game, allowing the player to transform into the Onimusha state at the player's discretion after collecting five purple orbs.

 Samurai's Destiny features a gold mining town called Imasho which is free of enemy encounters.
-Onimusha 2 introduces several role-playing elements into the series.
+The game introduces several role-playing elements into the series.
 In the areas surrounding Imasho, defeated Genma often leave behind piles of gold which can be spent on gifts for other characters (Ekei, Magoichi, Kotaro and Oyu).
 Reactions to a present will depend on that person's temperament; giving Oyu a bouquet of flowers will make her happy, whereas giving it to a male recipient will simply irritate them.
 Jubei's gift-giving will determine which warrior will assist him as the game progresses, and will in turn influence the story.
 In some cases, if the player fails to win a character over, that person will opt to shun or betray Jubei later on.